JdeRobot/assets/README.md

 ### ROS Melodic

-The `master` branch has been released on the official ROS build farm and can be installed using the command:
+The `melodic-devel` branch has been released on the official ROS build farm and can be installed using the command:

 ```bash
 sudo apt-get install ros-melodic-jderobot-assets